Engine Replacement Cost UK: 2026 Price Guide

 Expert Reviewed

-This article’s pricing data has been verified against UK garage pricing databases and parts suppliers by automotive cost specialist Diarmuid Doyle, with 15+ years industry experience.
-Information current as of April 2025, with regular updates to reflect market changes and regional variations.
+This article’s pricing data has been verified against UK garage pricing databases and parts suppliers by James Crawford, automotive cost specialist with 15+ years industry experience covering everything from basic servicing to complex engine diagnostics.
+Last updated April 2024.

 Frequently Asked Questions